peterhinch/micropython-nano-gui/DRIVERS.md

 The following script is useful for testing color display drivers after configuring `color_setup.py`.
 It draws squares at the extreme corners of the display and a corner to corner diagonal.
+The nature of this image makes faultfinding much simpler than viewing a garbled GUI screen.
 ```python
 from color_setup import ssd  # Create a display instance
 from gui.core.colors import RED, BLUE, GREEN